 Two weeks ago, heavy rain flooded the quarry.
 Kayakers paddled through the preserve, weaving through trees well above the Run’s banks.
-The footbridge floated, held fast by heavy chains, thanks to Engineer Dave Seitz’ design.
-After the flood wave crested and rolled north toward the Blanchard, I kayaked under it and on to Riley Creek, past the
+The footbridge floated, held fast by heavy chains, thanks to

 The week before that, Steve came back to the house with a bucket of fairy shrimp in quarry water.
 I love to watch these tool in healthy circles, especially since their presence tells me that the wetlands are doing such fine work sponging sediment and impurities in the floodplain.
 The pools did such a great job that the bucket also contained a salamander larva with waving spaniel-ear-gills, and a predaceous diving beetle nymph.